Carnitas Querétaro

 de Gallo is better than the regular salsa).

-One of the best features of Carnitas Querétaro is the variety of Aguas Frescas that are served.
+One of the best features of Carnitas Querétaro is the variety of Aguas Frescas that are

-plays a large part in the overall experience, and surprisingly few restaurants do it as well as Carnitas Querétaro.
+Mexican drinks plays a large part in the overall experience, and surprisingly few restaurants do it

-Horchata is the traditional drink with lent specials (at least it is traditional with me), and the one here
+Horchata is the traditional drink with lent specials (at least it is traditional with me), and

-has a good cinnamon flavor.
-Melón (canteloupe) is usually my favorite, and while it has traditionally
+Melón (canteloupe) is usually my favorite of the aguas frescas, and while it has

-of the fruit now lasts a large part of the year.
-The Lemonade at CQ rivals the other drinks
+believe the availability of the fruit now lasts a large part of the year.

-wine at a fine dining restaurant, and personally I get just about as much enjoyment out of eating the food
+proper drink just as they would at a fine dining restaurant.
+Personally I get just about as much

 Carnitas Querétaro chicken mole dinner with canteloupe drink makes a great meal